Award winning cottages

 Parking: Adjacent to the cottage.

-The Foghorn is not in use.
-The Lighthouse has been de-commissioned.
-The lighthouse is open to visitors on a limited basis and the footpath entrance is in front of the cottage.
+General Information: The lighthouse and foghorn are no longer operational.
+The lighthouse is open to visitors during the season and the footpath entrance is in front of the cottage.

 - Let starts